Spinal Cord Injury Lawyer

 In order to seek compensation in a personal injury claim, you’ll need to show that the at-fault party was negligent or reckless, and their negligence was responsible for your injuries and losses.
 For example, if you suffered a spinal cord injury in a car accident, you would need to show that the other driver’s negligence, or failure to drive lawfully and cautiously, caused your accident and injuries.

-At Pines & Goldenzweig, PLLC, our attorneys will work meticulously to gather evidence that proves fault in your accident and build a case for the full compensation you’re owed.
+At Goldenzweig Law Group, PLLC, our attorneys will work meticulously to gather evidence that proves fault in your accident and build a case for the full compensation you’re owed.
 Get in touch with us today to learn more during a free initial consultation.

 Common Causes of Spinal Cord Injuries